A Practical Guide for Running Kubernetes in Production

 Rolling Updates

 Rolling updates replace pods gradually while maintaining availability.
-The default strategy for most deployments.
+The default strategy for most deployments, and usually the right choice.

 Configure maxSurge and maxUnavailable to control rollout pace.
 Conservative settings prevent capacity gaps.
 Aggressive settings complete updates faster.